 With more than 500 inches of snowfall each winter, Grand Targhee Resort is perfectly happy to be the Tetons' lesser known ski destination.
-Celebrating its 50th anniversary last year, Targhee is tucked away on the western slope of the Tetons above Driggs, Idaho, but actually resides in the very last edge of Wyoming.
-It doesn't get as much fanfare as Jackson Hole Mountain Resort, but has long been one of the West's best kept skiing and snowboarding secrets.
+Targhee is tucked away on the western slope of the Tetons above Driggs, Idaho, but actually resides in the very last edge of Wyoming.
+It doesn't get as much fanfare as Jackson Hole Mountain Resort, but has long been one of the West's best-kept skiing and snowboarding secrets.
 With boatloads of snow and a nice, laid-back vibe, one gets the feeling Targhee prefers it this way.

 - Where?
 Targhee is nestled in the "other" side of the narrow Tetons, technically in Wyoming but just a 20-minute drive east of Driggs, Idaho, and a one-hour drive over Teton Pass/Hwy 22 from Jackson's downtown.